Guyhirn: Notable residents

 David Culy (c.
-1655-1725), Christian sectary and author.
+1655), Christian sectary and author.
 Culy was born to Huguenot parents, who had moved to Guyhirn from Thorney.
 Though there is no record of his education, he was likely bilingual as he quoted from a French translation of the Bible.
 He converted at March in 1687 under the influence of Francis Holcroft (c.
-1629-1692).
+1629).
 He founded his church at Guyhirn in 1695, which at the time of death was estimated to number more than 700 adherents; "most of the inhabitants of [Guyhirn] became his followers, and many also from Whittlesea, Wisbech St. Mary's, Outwell and Upwell".
 Other Culimite congregations were established in Rothwell, Soham and Isleham.
 As a result Culy was later known as the 'Bishop of Guyhirn'.
 In 1726 his writings were published in three parts, the first part of which was reprinted in 1800 and 1820.

 Margaret George (1899–1983), social documentary photographer.
 Margaret was the daughter of the Rev. Maurice George, who became vicar of Guyhirn & Ring's End in 1918.
 She was given her first camera at twelve years of age.
 She photographed the daily life of the village from workers in the fields to mothers holding their newborns.
 She exhaustively dated and annotated her photographs, even naming animals.
 These were archived in albums.
 Her collection is now held by the Wisbech & Fenland Museum, where an exhibition of her photographs opened on 27 September 2025, running to 8 November 2025.

+Alderman John William Payne J.P., (born Guyhirn, 22 September 1887; died, Wisbech, 12 July 1959) was a Liberal politician, a champion of public education, and of smallholders, in the former county of the Isle of Ely and in East Anglia.
+A farmer, businessman, Primitive Methodist preacher and administrator, he was twice Liberal parliamentary candidate for Cambridgeshire (1929 and 1935) and, reportedly, a personal friend of David Lloyd George.
+For 29 years he was Chairman of the Isle of Ely County Council Education Committee, and was credited with greatly advancing public education, including the establishment of Isle College, Wisbech.
+Following his death, the streets of Wisbech were lined with mourners for his funeral, and over 700 mourners attended a memorial service at Ely Cathedral.
+The Payne School (now the Alderman Payne School) at Parson Drove, opened in 1933, was named for him.